Harry N. MacLean: Books

 MacLean's book The Past is Never Dead: the Trial of James Ford Seale and Mississippi's Struggle for Redemption chronicles the 2007 trial of James Ford Seale for the murder of two black youths in southwest Mississippi in 1964.
 Seale was charged and convicted of torturing and drowning Charles Moore and Henry Dee in a backwater of the Mississippi River.
 The Past is Never Dead was nominated for the William Saroyan International Prize for Writing, awarded by Stanford University Libraries.

 In 2013, MacLean wrote an account of his experience writing In Broad Daylight as an e-book titled The Story Behind In Broad Daylight. and as an addendum to his latest addition.

-The Joy of Killing, published in 2015, was MacLean's first novel.
+The Joy of Killing, published in 2015, was MacLean's first novel, sometimes described as a literary or psychological thriller.
 The Denver Post described it as "[a] dark, compelling literary work ... [that] marks the fictional debut of Denver true-crime writer MacLean.
 He combines an eerie night in a deserted house with the recollection of a teenage sexual encounter on a train, in a story that explores the lure of violence.
 The mystery repels and haunts."

+MacLean's new book is Starkweather, The Untold Story Of The Killing Spree That Changed America.
+Published by Counterpoint Press, it will be available in hard cover, ebook and audible on November 28, 2023.
+MacLean tells the story of Charlie Starkweather and Caril Fugate (age 14)'s rampage through Nebraska and Wyoming in 1958, resulting in the death of 10 people.
+An in-depth presentation of the facts of the first mass murders in modern America, MacLean deals directly and for the first time with the issue of Fugate's guilt or innocence in the murders.
+He also describes the impact of the spree on the culture of America, including the movie Badlands, starring Martin Sheen as Starkweather and Sissy Spacek as Fugate, and Bruce Springsteen's album and song entitled Nebraska, which is the story of the rampage.
+MacLean, the same age as Fugate, grew up in Lincoln, the site of most of the murders and knew several of the victims of the rampage.
+He tells the story from the inside.